-Publications: diss.
+Publications: Diss.
 Consonant variation in the Italic dialects.
-MS. 1882.
+Manuscript, Boston 1882.

 – Wrote mainly on classical philology, published some text books and school editions, such as Slight Slips in Latin.
 Boston 1892; The Lives of Cornelius Nepos.
 15+367 p.
 N.Y.
 1882; The Satires of Juvenalis.
 N.Y.
 1890; with G.W.
 Rollins, Easy Latin Lessons.
 Boston 1890.

 Sources: E.B.
 Rodman in Briggs (ed.), Biogr.
 Dict. of North Am.
 Class.
 1992, 362; Who Was Who in America 1.